 St. Charles County

 St. Charles County has instituted an executive order requiring social distancing.
 The order requires residents to remain on their property or in their homes except for activities deemed “essential to their physical, mental, or spiritual well-being” or employment.
 The order went into place on March 24 and does not have an end date.

 Beginning at 12:01 a.m. on March 24, those in the city of St. Joseph “are strongly encouraged to shelter in place by remaining in their respective residences, avoiding contact with people with whom they do not reside, and avoiding public places except when necessary to obtain food, supplies, and medical treatment,” according to the order.

 Non-essential businesses will be prohibited from operating.
 A full list of businesses deemed essential are listed in the order.
-The order is in place until 11:59 p.m. on April 2.
+The order has been extended until April 24.